 The desolate Meseta would become baking hot in the summer months.
 Above Castrogeriz was an the ancient Visigothic castle which gave its name to the town and dominated the land beyond.
 From there the plain rose from the valley of the Odrilla river before descending again to the Río Pisuerga, (Pons Fiterie).
 Mentioned in the Pilgrim’s Guide, there was a bridge of eleven arches, built originally in the eleventh century at the behest of Alfonso VI, which bore pilgrims over the Pisuerga and into the kingdom of León.

 Beyond lay Frómista, (Frumesta) one of the wealthiest towns of the plain.
-Frómista was the centre of the vast wheat producing area and great monastery dedicated to Saint Martin de Tours had been established there in 1066 by Doña Mayor the widow of Sancho III of Navarre in 1066, possibly the same queen who had sponsored the bridge at Puente la Reina.
+Frómista was the centre of the vast wheat producing area and great monastery dedicated to Saint Martin de Tours had been established there by Doña Mayor the widow of Sancho III of Navarre in 1066, possibly the same queen who had sponsored the bridge at Puente la Reina.
 In 1118 the monastery was given over to the Cluniacs of the nearby San Zoilo de Carríon de las Condes.
 Fromistá was a major station of the Camino Francés and according to the Guide, the sixth day’s journey of the Camino began at Burgos and ended at Frómista.

 The road out of Frómista continued over the Meseta across the Tierra de Campos a seemingly interminable, flat land stretching out to the distant horizon.
 The land had originally been called the Gothic Plains after the Visigoths who had fled there from Aquitaine in the sixth century.